Tan Yard’s Footballing Sunday School Teacher

 Pickering Family Tree

-Kath Pickering was the fourth child of John Aston Pickering (known as Jack), the fifth child of Samuel Pickering’s first marriage to Ann Johnson, read more in The Johnsons of Belmont Terrace which was also known as Bull Row, being the row of houses to the left of the Bull’s Head.
+Kath Pickering was the fifth child of John Ashton Pickering (known as Jack).
+John was the fifth child of Samuel Pickering’s first marriage to Ann Johnson, read more in The Johnsons of Belmont Terrace which was also known as Bull Row, being the row of houses to the left of the Bull’s Head on Main Street, Swannington.

 Kath’s mother was Sarah Ann Moon, whose father William Curtis Moon was one of 38 coal miners who died in the 1898 Whitwick Pit Disaster.